jrgkraus/multilingual_jekyll/README.md

 ![monolingual page](readme_img/screenshot-2.png)

 * Automatic sidebar
-the sidebar can contain up to 4 components:
+the sidebar can contain up to 3 components:

 ** Subnavigation menu
-When a page, which makes part of a subnavigation group is displayed, in the sidebar, there will automatically appear a menu with all pages of this subnavigation groupn
+When a page, which makes part of a subnavigation group is displayed, in the sidebar, there will automatically appear a menu with all pages of this subnavigation group
 ![monolingual page](readme_img/screenshot-3.png)

+** Secondary navigation
+In the navigation control file, more than one navigation trees can be defined.
+The "main" tree is used for the nav bar, whilst all others can be used to be displayed in the sidebar of certain pages

+** Sidebar mini article
+In the navigation file, a content section can be set as "sidebar-main".
+If done so, the content will appear in a box in the sidebar

+* Customizeable headlines
+In the contents file, a section for headlines can be included in order to have a big headline over all pages (bootstrap jumbotron).

 ## Architecture